osisoft/testing-content/Content_Portal/Documentation/Identity/tenants-client-credential-clients.md

 <a id="opIdClientCredentialClients_Create Client Credential Client"></a>

-Create a Client Credential Client.
-A Client Id and Client Secret will be generated to perform authentication.
-Make sure to store the Secret somewhere safe as we do not store the actual value after the creation step.
-If you do not have access to the Secret value, we suggest deleting the Secret and adding a new one for this Client.
-Clients have unique Ids in a Tenant.
-Currently there is a limit of 50000 clients (of all types) per Tenant.
+Creates a client credential client.
+A client unique identifier and client Secret will be generated to perform authentication.
+Make sure to store the secret somewhere safe as we do not store the actual value after the creation step.
+If you do not have access to the secret value, we suggest deleting the secret and adding a new one for this client.
+Clients have unique Ids in a tenant.
+Currently there is a limit of 50000 clients (of any type) per tenant.

 ### Request
 ```text